jkeen871/molly-macro/README.md

 ## Introduction

 The VDI Data Transfer Script is a Python-based tool designed to facilitate the transfer of data to a Virtual Desktop Infrastructure (VDI) environment.
-This script uses `xdotool` to interact with a specified window on a Linux system, sending text or image data from the local machine to the VDI.
+This script uses `xdotool` to interact with a specified window on a Linux system, sending text, spreadsheet data, images, or code from the local machine to the VDI.
 It automates repetitive tasks, ensures data consistency, and improves productivity.

 ## Features

 - **Text Mode**: Send text data to a target window.
 - **Spreadsheet Mode**: Send data in a comma-separated format to a target window, simulating spreadsheet entries.
 - **Image Mode**: Send image data to the target window by encoding it as text.
+- **Code Mode**: Send code data to Visual Studio Code.
-- **Clipboard Integration**: Use clipboard contents as input for text or image data.
+- **Clipboard Integration**: Use clipboard contents as input for text, spreadsheet, image, or code data.
 - **Debug Logging**: Provides detailed debug logs for troubleshooting and monitoring script execution.

 ## Installation